 Each county auditor shall adopt a system of currently maintained property records for each lot, tract or parcel of real property in the county of the auditor's jurisdiction as provided in section 5713.03 of the Revised Code.
-Such property records shall be in either sheet or card form as determined by the county auditor.
+Such property records shall be in either sheet, card, or electronic form as determined by the county auditor.
 The information contained on this record, in conjunction with the actual viewing of the property by the appraiser and other pertinent information available, shall be used in estimating the true value in money of each parcel of real property in the county.
 Each such record shall provide, insofar as applicable and/or practical, the following information:

 (1) Name of the taxing district.

 (2) Name and address of the owner of record.

 (5) Number of acres.